SUNY Canton Online

 Mandatory Professional Licensure Disclosure

 Professional licensure requirements vary from state to state.
 SUNY Canton academic programs are designed to meet New York State licensure requirements and may not meet requirements from other states.
-SUNY Canton provides disclosures, per federal regulations, on its licensure programs.
+SUNY Canton provides disclosures, per U.S. Federal Regulations §668.14 and §668.43 and in compliance with the SARA Policy Manual version 25.2, on its licensure programs.